 In bookstores everywhere

 “The gap between intuition and argument—between outrage and the best response to that outrage—is the subject of Robert Tsai’s Practical Equality.
 Tsai, a constitutional litigator, is intimately familiar with how arguments about equality have unfolded in the courts.
-Often, he writes, the moral magnetism of the equality backfires.” — Joshua Rothman, The New Yorker
+Often, he writes, the moral magnetism of equality backfires.” — Joshua Rothman, The New Yorker

 “Fascinating.” — Adam Liptak, New York Times